Everest Three High Passes Trek

 Expand All Hide All

-Today is your free day In Kathmandu in preparation for the adventure Everest Three High Passes, visit Nepal Spirit Adventure head office to check the trekking equipment, introduction to the trek guide as well as brief about the whole trek as per your booking, and clear the final trip cost bill even, you can take Kathmandu city sightseeing tour paying by extra day tour cost which is available and you can discuss after your arrival in Kathmandu, overnight in Kathmandu.
+Today is your free day In Kathmandu in preparation for the adventure Everest Three High Passes, visit Nepal Spirit Adventure head office to check the trekking equipment, get introduced to the trek guide as well as brief about the whole trek as per your booking, and clear the final trip cost bill even, you can take Kathmandu city sightseeing tour paying by extra day tour cost which is available and you can discuss after you arrive in Kathmandu, overnight.

 • Meals: Breakfast